uweb/uw_wp_theme_child/README.md

 To get started using this theme, all you have to do is install it and the UW WordPress Theme on your WordPress website.
 Make sure you activate this child theme.

-1. Download zip files for both the [UW WordPress Theme](https://github.com/uweb/uw_wp_theme) and this child theme.
+1. Download zip files for both the [UW WordPress Theme](https://github.com/uweb/uw_wp_theme) and this child theme. **_Please note: You may need to update the name of the zip file.
+If it includes -master in the file name (e.g. uw_wp_theme-master.zip), you will need to REMOVE the -master part.
+The file name you upload to WordPress in the next step needs to be uw_wp_theme.zip._**

 2. Log into your WordPress admin.